Sheepolution/how-to-love/book/chapter7.md

 end
 ```

-When you run the game you'll see that banana is no longer drawn, and that pear and pinapple have moved up.
+When you run the game you'll see that banana is no longer drawn, and that pear and pineapple have moved up.

 ![](/images/book/7/shift.png)